 You made a beautiful product.
 You took great photos.
 You listed it on Etsy.
 A sale comes in!
 It's an exciting moment.
 But then you see your payout.
 It's less than you thought.
 Why?
 The simple answer is Etsy fees.
 Understanding these fees is key to running a profitable shop.

-Many sellers, especially in India, get confused by the different charges.
+Many sellers get confused by the different charges.
 This guide will make it easy.
 We will explain every type of Etsy fee.
 You will learn how to know your real profit.
 This will help you price your items correctly.

 What Are The Main Etsy Fees?